Ex-FBI lawyer who altered Russia probe email seeks probation

 They said it was “an aberration in a life otherwise characterized by hard work, determination, and dedication to the service of others.”

-Clinesmith was charged as part of an inquiry into the handling of the Russia investigation being conducted by John Durham, the U.S. attorney for Connecticut.
+Clinesmith was charged as part of U.S. Attorney John Durham’s investigation into the 2016 probe of Russian election interference and possible ties to Donald Trump’s presidential campaign.
 The Justice Department disclosed this week that Attorney General William Barr had appointed Durham as special counsel, a maneuver designed to ensure that he is not fired by the incoming Biden administration before he completes his work.

+The prosecution is the only one brought by Durham despite Trump’s claims of sweeping misconduct inside the FBI and intelligence community, and the allegations against him do not implicate anyone else at the bureau.

+The sentencing range for Clinesminth is zero to 6 months in prison.
+In their own sentencing memorandum, Durham and his prosecutors requested a sentence between the middle and high end of those guidelines.

+“As a licensed attorney and an officer of the Court, the defendant took an oath, was bound by professional and ethical obligations, and should have been well-aware of this duty of candor,” Durham’s team wrote.

+They also said it was “plausible” that Clinesmith’s political views affected his behavior, noting that he had written the phrase “Vive le resistance” to an FBI colleague the day after the 2016 election.

 The case involving Clinesmith concerns applications that the FBI submitted in 2016 and 2017 to the secretive Foreign Intelligence Surveillance Court to eavesdrop on Page, a former national security adviser to Trump’s presidential campaign, on suspicion that Page was a Russian agent.
-At the time, the FBI was investigating whether the campaign had coordinated with Russia to tip the election.
+At the time, the FBI was investigating whether the campaign had coordinated with Russia to tip the election, and Page’s past contacts with Russians was a concern for the FBI.

 The handling of those applications has been the subject of scrutiny over the past year.
 A Justice Department inspector general’s report that described Clinesmith’s conduct noted significant errors and omissions in the documents.
 Page last week sued multiple FBI officials, including Clinesmith, over the warrant applications.

-Clinesmith understood the response he received to mean that Page was a subsource, not a source, for the CIA. according to his lawyers.
-In an email he then passed along to an FBI agent involved in the case, he added that Page was “not” a source, believing that information to be true.

-He later forwarded along additional information about Page’s relationship with the CIA, his lawyers said.
+“While Kevin cannot remember precisely how he arrived at his incorrect understanding,” the lawyers wrote, Clinesmith held the impression that Page was a subsource, rather than a direct, source for the agency.

+He altered an email he had received from the CIA, inserting the words “and not a source” to reflect his understanding of Page’s relationship with the agency, and forwarded it to the FBI colleague involved in the case, his lawyers said.

-The CIA said that Page had been an “operational contact” between 2008 and 2013, meaning someone who provides information for the agency as part of ordinary activities but is not tasked to do so.
+In fact, Page had been an “operational contact” between 2008 and 2013, meaning someone who provides information to the agency acquired as part of ordinary activities but is not tasked to do so.

+Clinesmith’s lawyers say he never intended to deceive anyone, noting that he had also sent the original CIA email, unaltered and in its entirety, to an FBI case agent involved in preparing the warrant application.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.